 We offer further information on possible undergraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-In year one, you are introduced to a broad range of fashion and costume studies theory and technical skills, building a sound base for further study in years two and three, where you will specialise in costume design.
+In your first year you are introduced to a broad range of fashion studies theory and technical skills, building a sound base for further study in years two and three.

-In year two, you will develop more advanced research, design development, presentation and technical skills, with a view to gaining work experience that will enhance your skills and employability upon graduation.
+In your second year, you will develop more advanced research, design development, presentation and technical skills, with a view to gaining work experience that will enhance your skills and employability upon graduation.

 During your final year of study you will focus on your own individual area of practise.
 You will collaborate within industry on a live brief to produce costume designs, and final outcomes for your chosen performance genre.
 Developing skills specific to costume industry through these live collaborations within a supportive, nurturing environment.